Robust Improvement of the Age of Information by Adaptive Packet Coding: Introduction

 To address the need to design and optimize a wireless network to deliver fresh information about an observed process (such as a status update), metrics related to the Age of Information (AoI) have received much attention recently \cite{b0}.
 AoI provides means to quantify information timeliness (or freshness) when multiple observations are to be sequentially transmitted through a network to a destination that is interested in the most up-to-date observation, using metrics to characterize the average AoI \cite{b5} or the peak AoI \cite{b18}.

 Prior to this special attention paid to alternative performance metrics such as AoI, most work on network optimization has focused on the traditional metrics of throughput and delay.
-The benefits of packet level coding such as network coding to improve the network throughput are well known \cite{b10,b11}.
+The benefits of packet level coding such as network coding to optimize the network throughput (beyond multi-hop routing) are well known \cite{b10,b11}.
 Capacity achieving schemes are available, promoting resiliency to channel erasures and reliability with more efficient feedback \cite{b8}.
-Network coding has been applied to wireless settings by accounting for channel effects and interactions with other network layers \cite{b12, b13}.
-The importance of network coding has been highlighted in \cite{b9} for systems that require information timeliness, and the AoI has been characterized in a multicast network with packet-level coding.
+Network coding has been applied to optimize the throughput in a wireless network setting by considering channel effects, traffic dynamics, and interactions with other network layers \cite{b20, b12, b13, b21}.
+The importance of network coding for systems that require information timeliness has been highlighted in \cite{b9}, where the AoI is characterized in a multicast network with packet-level coding.
 The implication of timeliness for network coding design in terms of meeting hard delay deadlines has been studied in \cite{b16}.

-While promoting improved throughput, network coding may incur other transmission and processing delay costs \cite{b14, b15, b17}.
-The trade-off between delay sensitivity and throughput can be formally captured using $\mathcal(l)_p$ norms of the packet arrival times, as shown in \cite{b2}.
-This class of delay metrics captures the average delay, hence the rate of transmission, at one extreme, and the maximum ordered inter-arrival delay at the other extreme.
+While promoting improved throughput, network coding may incur other transmission and processing delay costs \cite{b14, b15, b17}, hence the characterization of the trade-off between delay sensitivity and throughput is crucial to reap the potential benefits of network coding.
+The trade-off can be formally captured using $\mathcal(l)_p$ norms of the packet arrival times, as shown in \cite{b2}.
+This class of delay metrics captures the average delay, and consequently the rate of transmission, at one extreme, and the maximum ordered inter-arrival delay at the other extreme.
 An adaptive coding scheme has been proposed in \cite{b1}, extending the generation-based random linear network coding \cite{b3} with a coding bucket of variable size, which takes the role of head-of-the-line, containing the packets that will be encoded together and sent through the wireless channel.
 The point-to-point scheme proposed in \cite{b1} has been extended in \cite{b2} to multi-hop line networks with several feedback schemes.
-For time-sensitive applications, we are mostly interested in the use of recoding at intermediate nodes and end-to-end acknowledgement (ACK).
-In this case, the intermediate nodes do not attempt to decode packets or send link-level ACKs, but simply encode the received packets together and send them towards the destination.
-When the destination node receives sufficient degrees of freedom to decode all the original packets in a bucket, it sends an ACK message back to the source node.